UshaMC005/Namaste-react-web-series/Episode-5-Lets-get-hooked/notes.md

 - why are superpowersfull variable coz react is keeping an eye on it tract on it whenever these variable update the react will trigger a div algorithm it will find out the diff blw virtual dom it automagically updates the ui.

-it keep the ui and data layer in sync that why react is fast
+it keep the ui and data layer in sync that why react is fast.